Vinnytsia Oblast: Industry

 The oblast specializes in production of foodstuffs.
 The total output of consumer goods in 1996 made 81.1%, domestic and recreational purpose goods 9.0% and light industry products 6.4%.

 In the output of consumer foodstuffs in 1996 the Vinnytsia oblast was the second and of non food goods took the 11th place among the oblasts of Ukraine.

 Main positions in the structure of production of domestic and recreational goods are held by products manufactured at enterprises of the machine building complex, chemical and defense industries: complex domestic facilities, small mechanization means for household plots and small holdings, domestic chemistry goods.

 Among the light industry enterprises is of great use concluding agreements with foreign firms to manufacture goods from the raw material supplied by the customer of the products.
 Cooperation with firms of Germany, USA, Slovakia, Czech, Hungary, India and others has been established.
 In 1996 the Vinnytsia joint-stock company "Podillia", public joint stock company "Khmilnyk Garment Factory 'Lileia'", Vinnytsia public joint stock company "Volodarka", joint stock company "Tulchin Garment Factory" and others worked on raw materials supplied by the foreign firm's customers.

 The electric power generating capacity of power plants at the oblast's territory is 10,523,400 kWh per year.
 At present, they are under loaded.
 The electric power generation in 1996 produced 3,548 kWh, while its consumption in the same year was 5,041,000 kWh.

 The oblast has 39 sugar factories and 13 distilleries.
-A quite good base for processing sunflower seeds and groats crops has been formed.
+The industry for processing sunflower seeds and groats crops has been productive.